aristanetworks/cvprac-rb/README.md

 the appropriate text.
 When just starting out, please ensure that the year in all license comments reflects the first year of work on that file.

+If you are developing an application, remove Gemfile.lock from the .gitignore and commit it.
+Otherwise, do not commit the Gemfile.lock.